Lead glass: Properties

-The addition of lead oxide to glass raises its refractive index and lowers its working temperature and viscosity.
-The attractive optical properties of lead glass result from the high content of the heavy metal lead.
-Lead, whose density is more than seven times that of calcium, also raises the density of the glass.
-The density of soda glass is 2.4 g/cm3 or below, while typical lead crystal has a density of around 3.1 g/cm3 and high-lead glass can be over 4.0 g/cm3 or even up to 5.9 g/cm3.
+The addition of lead(II) oxide to glass raises its refractive index and lowers its working temperature and viscosity.
+The attractive optical properties of lead glass result from the high content of the heavy metal lead, which raises the density of the glass.
+The density of soda-lime glass is 2.4 g/cm3 or below, while typical lead crystal has a density of around 3.1 g/cm3 and high-lead glass can be over 4.0 g/cm3 or even up to 5.9 g/cm3.

-The brilliance of lead crystal arises from the high refractive index caused by the lead content.
-Ordinary glass has a refractive (n) of 1.5, while the addition of lead produces a range up to 1.7 or 1.8.
-This increased refractive index also correlates with increased dispersion, a measure of the degree to which a medium separates light into its component wavelengths, thus producing a spectrum of colors just as a prism does.
-Crystal cutting techniques exploit these properties to create a brilliant, sparkling effect as each cut facet in cut glass reflects and transmits light through the object.
+Ordinary glass has a refractive index of 1.5, while the addition of lead produces a range of 1.7 to 1.8, which increases dispersion (a measure of the degree to which a medium separates light into its component wavelengths), thus producing a spectrum of colors as a prism does.
+Crystal cutting techniques exploit these properties to create a brilliant, sparkling effect as each facet in cut glass reflects and transmits light through the object.
 The high refractive index is useful for lens making, since a given focal length can be achieved with a thinner lens.
 However, the dispersion must be corrected by other components of the lens system if the lens is to be achromatic.